Photo credit: Joan Shurtliff, courtesy of American Historical Society of Germans from Russia

 While many families left Oklahoma during the dry years of the mid-1930s, John Deutschendorf hung in there.
 The population of Washita County decreased from 29,435 in 1930 to 22,279 in 1940.
 In the 1940 U.S. Census, John listed his occupation as farmer.
 Son Henry John at 19 had completed three years of high school and was earning money working as an assistant janitor at the public school.
 War was looming in Europe at the time, and Henry John made a decision totally out of nature with his religious Mennonite background – he joined the Army.

 I can almost imagine some of the conversations in the household before the enlistment; the elder Deutschendorf could not have been pleased.
 Not only was his son’s decision a major break with the Mennonite tradition, but because Henry John was intelligent, young, and strong, his help on the farm would be missed.
 On 30 November 1940, Henry John enlisted as a private in the Army in Oklahoma City.
-He stated his civilian occupation was a farmhand, and he was single without dependents.
+He stated that his civilian occupation was a farmhand, and he was single without dependents.
 He couldn’t have known what his future held, but the sky was the limit.
 The military became his life.

 Not long after Henry John’s enlistment, he met a Tulsa girl – Erma Louise Swope.
 The two fell in love, got married, and in 1943 had a son, Henry John Deutschendorf Jr.